Home > Netherlands > Amsterdam > International French School Amsterdam

 Supervised care before/after school

-Yes, after the school day.
+Yes, after the school day and on Wednesdays.

 School bus service available